zeditor01/cdc_examples/C013_security.md

 ![CDC Components](images/cdc/cdcsec04.png)

-All communications between CDC agents and CDC Access Server use mutual-authenticated TLS encryption.
+All communications between CDC agents and CDC Access Server use mutual-authenticated TLS encryption (mTLS).
 This is based on certificates being used as the basis for negotiating encryption on CDC connections.

 The CDC knowledge center describes an approach using self-signed certificates between the various end points.
 However, it would be more common for an enterprise to use a certificate authority to sign certificates to be stored at each end point.
 The worked examples in this paper are based on certificate authority.

-z/OS - ATTLS

-MC - SvrAuth
+<h4 id="1.3.1">1.3.1 Application-Controlled and Application-Transparent TLS</h4>

+The implementation of TLS encryption is quite different between z/OS and other platforms.

+* Linux, Unix and Windows platforms leave the application to manage the encryption process.
+* z/OS as a platform supports "Application-Transparent TLS" (AT-TLS)

+Consequently, CDC components conform to the standards of their respective operating systems.

+* CDC components on LUW platforms implement Application-Controlled TLS, and use an encryption profile to manage the mTLS processing.
+* CDC components on the z/OS platforms are completely ignorant of AT-TLS processing.
+As z/OS service ( Policy Agent ) is configured to intercept selected communications (eg: on specified TCPIP ports) and enforce TLS encryption.

+Both approaches implement exactly the same standards-based TLS, but the configuration is different.

+<h4 id="1.3.2">1.3.2 Management Console TLS encryption</h4>

+The windows Management Console supports server-authenticated TLS, which is simpler, and sufficient for a simple Graphical client to the Access Server

 <br><hr>